Councillors' roles, conduct and pay

 We determine the standards of conduct that all councillors in Scotland must uphold in performing their duties.
-We set out these principles and rules in the code of conduct for councillors.
+We set out these principles and rules in the councillors' code of conduct.
 Read more about accountability and standards of councils.

 Becoming a local councillor